puppetlabs/bolt/documentation/managing_modules.md

 dependencies, generates a Puppetfile listing all of the modules to install, and then installs the modules.

-If your project needs another module, you can use Bolt to add the module to your project configuration, generate a new Puppetfile that includes the new module and its dependencies, and install the modules.
+If your project needs another module, you can use the `bolt module add` command to add the module to your project configuration, generate a new Puppetfile that includes the new module and its dependencies, and install the modules.